 As stated above, the job search is a project management skill set.
-Everyone’s job search is different but the steps outlined in the Career Management Guide: Navigating Job Search can help outline and guide you along your personal search.
+Everyone’s job search is different but the steps outlined in the Career Management Guide: Job Search Planning can help outline and guide you along your personal search.

 A well-written cover letter can entice or persuade a prospective employer to read your resume, leading to the possibility of a future discussion.
 It can explain your interest in the company and your unique value-add.
 A cover letter is a direct, personalized response with the main objective to display your qualifications clearly, which in turn demonstrates a fit between what you can offer an employer, the value you bring, and the job description requirements.

 - Video: Powerful Cover Letters: What do They Look Like & Do I Even Need One by Ross Macpherson

 Preparing for an interview is a 3-step process – research, story or content preparation, and practice.
 This preparation is vital to confidently present your value to any interviewer and ultimately sell yourself for the role.
 After the interview takes place, remember to follow-up within 24 hours!

 - Video: “Why you?
 Preparing your Story to Answer the Inevitable Make or Break Interview Question” by Taura Prosek